Counselling

 Counselling gives a young person the opportunity to talk about what’s going on for them and how they feel without the fear of judgement.
 Speaking to a professional therapist, in a safe environment away from their home and school life can take some of the pressure away.
 Here at The Edinburgh Counselling Service, we provide a warm, safe and accepting space for them to express their feelings and understand what may have caused them to feel this way.

-We use practice-led and evidence-based therapeutic approaches to inform my approach with younger people.
+We use practice-led and evidence-based therapeutic approaches to inform our approach with younger people.

 There are a number of methods that we may use to encourage a child or young person to explore their emotions, such as through play or reading stories and talking about the feelings of a specific character.
 This can help them to understand emotions and encourage them to discuss their own feelings.
 We may also utilise creative ways of exploring themes such as self-esteem and self-image, for example drawing or scrapbooking what makes me ‘me’, or using emotion thermometers to gauge our emotions.